NASA is firing a spacecraft at an asteroid and you can watch it live

 Flying into space with DART is a ride-along CubeSat, LICIACube, that will separate before DART’s impact to record the collision.

 NASA will be streaming live coverage of DART colliding with Dimorphos on its social media accounts — Facebook, Twitter, and YouTube — starting at 6 p.m.
 ET on September 26.
-Impact is expected at 7:14 p.m.
+The impact is expected at 7:14 p.m.
 ET.
 More details can be found here.

 The spacecraft will be launched on a SpaceX Falcon 9 rocket from Vandenberg Space Force Base in California.